 Height of POV DV This control allows the player to stand, squat, and crawl.
 Height of POV is a relative value where 0 is the normal standing position and positive values lower the player's Point Of View.
-The maximum value as indicated by Logical Maximum is the crawling position, the median positive value is the squatting position, and negative values indicate the player is standing on tiptoes or duing (Note: These dimetions may among counter intuities but they are flying.
+The maximum value as indicated by Logical Maximum is the crawling position, the median positive value is the squatting position, and negative values indicate the player is standing on tiptoes or flying.
 (Note: These directions may appear counter-intuitive but they are consistent with the HID orientation conventions.)